-Altium Designer 20 is the new and most advanced version of Altium’s PCB design series.
-With industry-leading features and tools developed after feedback from professionals worldwide, Altium Designer 20 is one of, if not the best PCB design programs in the market right now.
+Altium Designer 21 is the new and most advanced version of Altium’s PCB design series.
+With industry-leading features and tools developed after feedback from professionals worldwide, Altium Designer is one of the best PCB design programs in the market right now.

 A new simulation workspace, interactive routing engine, advanced tuning and filtering tools, 3-D modelling and design of high-speed features- these are just some of the features you’ll find in the program.